-The Ativafit F8 upright bike includes a fitness console that offers several more functions than a basic model.
+The Ativafit F8 upright bike includes a fitness monitor that offers several more functions than a basic model.
 For example, it has a pulse reading function and a target setting function.

-However, it does not have pre-set programs, and it is not compatible with any fitness apps.
-It also has a device holder that consists of a small shelf at the bottom of the console to place your smartphone or tablet on it.
+However, it does not have pre-set programs and is not compatible with any fitness apps.
+It also has a device holder with a small shelf at the bottom of the monitor to place your smartphone or tablet.

-The fitness console features an LCD (without backlight) that tracks time, distance, speed, calories burned, and pulse.
+The fitness monitor features an LCD (without a backlight) that tracks time, distance, speed, calories burned, and pulse.
 It is not telemetric, though.
-Unfortunately, it can only read your pulse if you hold on to the sensors integrated into the bike’s handlebars.
+Unfortunately, it can only read your pulse if you hold on to the HR pulse sensors integrated into the bike’s handlebars.
 Also, speed and distance are in metric units only.

-The console is straightforward to use.
+The monitor is straightforward to use.
 It has three buttons – Mode, Set, and Reset.
-The Mode button allows you to select the workout metric you want to see on display or select the Scan Mode, which rotates all the metrics keeping each one on display for approx. 6 seconds.
+The Mode button allows you to select the workout metric you want to see on display or the Scan Mode, which rotates all the metrics keeping each one on display for approx. 6 seconds.

-The Set button offers the possibility to select workout goals for time, distance, and calories burned.
-The console will count down from the specified value until it reaches zero.
+The Set button allows selecting workout goals for time, distance, and calories burned.
+The monitor will count down from the specified value until it reaches zero.
 And finally, the Reset button clears all the values to zero.

-The console is battery-powered, and it requires two AA batteries, which do not come included with the bike.
-It starts when you begin pedaling or press one of the buttons and automatically turns off if it does not detect any activity on the bike for more than four minutes.
+The fitness monitor is battery-powered and requires two AA batteries, which do not come with the bike.
+It starts when you pedal or press one of the buttons and automatically turns off if it does not detect any activity on the bike for more than four minutes.

 F8 Assembly and Maintenance

 The bike’s frame and its drive system come pre-assembled.
-So you only need to attach the two base stabilizers, the handlebar, the seat, the fitness console, and the pedals.
+So you only need to attach the two base stabilizers, the handlebar, the seat, the fitness monitor, and the pedals.